Saarbrücken: Region

 Some of the closest cities are Trier, Luxembourg, Nancy, Metz, Kaiserslautern, Karlsruhe and Mannheim.
 Saarbrücken is connected by the city's public transport network to the town of Sarreguemines in France, and to the neighboring town of Völklingen, where the old steel works were the first industrial monument to be declared a World Heritage Site by UNESCO in 1994 – the Völklinger Hütte.

 Demographics

 Saarbrücken has a population of about 180,000.
 In 1957, when Saar Protectorate and Saarbrücken transformed to Saarland and became a part of West Germany, it had a population of about 125,000.
-In 1960s many Italian guest workers came to Saarbrücken, since then Italians are the largest number of foreigners in Saarbrücken.
+In the 1960s many Italian guest workers came to Saarbrücken, since then Italians are the largest number of foreigners in Saarbrücken.
 The 2nd largest foreign groups are the French people due to its former part of France and the fact that Saarbrücken is located on the French border.
 Saarbrücken reached its highest number of population in 1975 when it had about 205,000 people.
-With population of about 180,000 people today Saarbrücken is the 2nd smallest German state capital after Schwerin.
+With a population of about 180,000 people, today Saarbrücken is the 2nd smallest German state capital after Schwerin.